ItsMePaulo/tutoring/COS212/notes/BStarTrees/README.md

 So now when we insert 1-8 we get the following:

-Now both children are now 60% full.
+Now both children are 60% full.

 ## Delaying Splitting